 Medical malpractices in Morocco and what action to take to reduce them

 Medical malpractice is a severe issue in Morocco, which is still a developing nation.
-Moroccans are serious on this issue because of the increasing number of deaths as a result of medical negligence by local doctors.
+Moroccans are serious about this issue because of the increasing number of deaths as a result of medical negligence by local doctors.
 Some of these errors include misdiagnosis, unnecessary surgeries, lack of communication, lack of enough medical equipment, and lack of ethical doctors.

 The government has to act up fast to curb these malpractices.
 The doctors need to be well trained and take time to diagnose the patient’s problem before issuing any medication accurately.
 Proper communication also should be encouraged between the doctor and the patient.
 The hospitals and Clinics should be well equipped with all the necessary equipment.
 Lastly, all the doctors need to have the life of the patient at heart and not that of their bank accounts.